kendoctor/subjects/php_basics/what-is-php.md

 * file_put_contents - output information to a file
 * file_get_contents - read information from a file
 * fopen - open a stream for reading information just like opening water tap for getting water.
-* fgets - read information from stream just like getting water when tap is open.
+* fgets - listen and read information from stream just like getting water when tap is open.
 * fclose - close a stream just like closing water tap.

 We call these as functions in programming language.

+These functions are build-in ones you can directly use them, we will learn how to define custom functions later.

 ### What's the object of verb for PHP functions?